 AL Small Business Credit Initiative

-892b828beaab4973d6aac4865df23794_400x400[1]NOTE: This blog post is from October 2014, and discusses the original SSBCI program.
-The new SSBCI program is expected to launch in Alabama in 2023, and is expected to involve Innovate Alabama and the Alabama SBDC Network.
+NOTE: This blog post is from October 2014, and discusses the original SSBCI program.
+The new SSBCI program will launch in Alabama in 2024, with funding programs made available through Innovate Alabama and technical assistance provided by the Alabama SBDC Network.
+Additional information on the Alabama SSBCI program is available here.

 Alabama continues to be a leading state in deploying funds to local lenders and small businesses through the U.S. Department of the Treasury’s State Small Business Credit Initiative (SSBCI).